Prong4107/scalpel/docs/src/content/overview-usage.md

             return flow.host_is("localhost", "127.0.0.1")
         ```

-## Editors
+## Custom Burp Editors

--   Scalpel's main _killer feature_ is the ability to program your own editors using simple Python
+Scalpel's main _killer feature_ is the ability to **program your own editors** using simple Python.

-    -   E.g: A simple example script that allows you to edit a fully URL encoded query string parameter in a request:
+    -   E.g: A simple script to edit a fully URL encoded query string parameter in a request:

         ```python
         from pyscalpel.http import Request